sgneha/letsConnect/Process followed.md

 • Model for our profile just like User
 • Reference to User model because we profile associated with user
 • if currently working there is 'true' then will disable the field 'to' .Will do this thing in react.
-• 'social' is an obect list of objects to other social media links.
+• 'social' is an object list of objects to other social media links.

 ###### Get current user profile

-• In route/profile we have to make lot of routes first lets create GET to get our(based on uderid in the token) profile then route (Post) to create a profile.
+• In route/profile we have to make lot of routes first lets create GET to get our(based on userid in the token) profile then route (Post) to create a profile.
 • Bring in model Profile and User
 • Use middleware auth as its protected route will need token
-• we need to populate name and user also so will user populate method(first arg is name of the model from where to populate,array of feilds that ha sto be populated)
+• we need to populate name and user also so will user populate method(first arg is name of the model from where to populate,array of feilds that has to be populated)
-• hitting url get http://localhost:5000/api/profile/me now gives response 'no token ' and with login user token it gives msg 'no profile'
+• hitting url get ``` http://localhost:5000/api/profile/me``` now gives response 'no token ' and with login user token it gives msg 'no profile'
 • Next Will create route for creation of profile

 ##### Create & update profile one route

 • As we need to use auth middleware and validation so will put brackets as second paramater(auth,checks)
-• I post req in postman it requires token
+• If post req in postman it requires token
 • grab the token from 'get logged in users profile' and check post call.Nothing happens because have not send any response yet.
 • pull out and destructure
 • If we don't define `profileFields.social = {};`it will give can't find youtube of undefined(social)
 • now update and insert data(if profile is found it will update it and if not will create it)
-• for educationn and experience will create diff routes and end points
+• for education and experience will create diff routes and end points

 ##### Get all profiles